turtlecoin/box-turtle/README.md

 If you have never made a TRTL wallet, download the latest release of [TurtleCoin](http://latest.turtlecoin.lol) and move the `walletd` file to the same folder as your box turtle.
 Then, you can generate a new wallet by copy and pasting these commands:

-Note: If you need hellp with any of these steps, head on down to the [Official TurtleCoin discord server](http://chat.turtlecoin.lol)!
+Note: If you need help with any of these steps, head on down to the [Official TurtleCoin discord server](http://chat.turtlecoin.lol)!
 They are very friendly and will gladly help you.

 Linux/Mac:
 `./walletd -g -w YOURWALLET.wallet -p YOURPASSWORD --rpc-password test --daemon-address public.turtlenode.io --enable-cors "*"`